Can't Access a Wp-Admin Page

 update_option( 'home', 'https://yoursite.com' );

-Find the line:
+Find this line:

 /* That's all, stop editing!
 Happy publishing. */

-And insert the following lines of code just above it:
+Insert the following code directly above it:

 define('WP_HOME','https://yoursite.com');